amarallab/ARDS_diagnosis/README.md

 [![DOI](https://zenodo.org/badge/813937806.svg)](https://doi.org/10.5281/zenodo.15284390)

 This repository contains the Jupyter notebooks and Python modules for the paper "Open-source computational pipeline flags instances of acute respiratory distress syndrome in mechanically ventilated adult patients" by Morales et al. (2025).
-The paper is freely-available at <a href="https://doi.org/10.1038/s41467-025-61418-5" target="_blank">Nature Communications</a>.
+The paper is freely-available at [Nature Communications](https://doi.org/10.1038/s41467-025-61418-5).

 If you use this work/repository, please cite the paper.